Dr Liz Craig is a Labour List MP based in Invercargill.

 Liz first stood for Labour in 2014 because she believes effective Government policies are vital for better health outcomes.
 She entered Parliament as a List MP in 2017.

 Liz believes Southland offers one of the best lifestyles in New Zealand.
 However, she also believes there’s more to do, to ensure everyone can access a warm, dry home, affordable health care and a decent income.

 Liz is also passionate about the environment, and over the past term, has worked alongside others to raise awareness about the ongoing degradation of Invercargill’s New River Estuary.

-Liz is currently a member of the Health Select Committee and the Regulations Review Committee.
+Liz is a member of the Health Select Committee and the Environment Select Committee.

 She is married to Phil and has two adult sons.